trosales22/hire-us-app/README.md

-## Hire Us Application (Web)
+## Hire Us Application (Web + API)

 A mobile app/web based booking application that will cater market in entertainment and events industry.
-To have own payment system that allows customers/client to pay online in order to book using debit card.
+To have own payment system that allows customers/client to pay online in order to book using debit/credit card.

 ## Tools

 -PHP CodeIgniter<br>
--RESTful<br>
+-RESTful API<br>
 -HTML/CSS/Bootstrap<br>
 -JavaScript<br>